 You can gradually return to your usual activities based on how you feel.
 If you have a headache in the early days of your concussion, the South Valley Neurology team may recommend over-the-counter acetaminophen to relieve pain.
 You should avoid ibuprofen, as it can increase your risk of bleeding.

-If you or your child needs an evaluation for a concussion, call South Valley Neurology or request an appointment online today.
+If you or your child needs an evaluation for a concussion, call South Valley Neurology to request an appointment today.